dysmon/ShopProject/README.md

 # Description
-This is our Web side of online furniture store.
+This is our Web site of online furniture store.

 #Team